Last updated

 const aiResponse = completion.choices[0].message.content;

-// Save assistant response to memory
+// Store assistant response

-await saveToMemory(aiResponse, 'assistant', conversationId);
+await storeMessage(aiResponse, 'assistant', sessionId);

 // Send response to client